sbryngelson/group-docs/group-syllabus/formatting.md

 ```
 In particular, I use `darkrust` and `seagreen` quite a bit, as I find them complementary and easy on the eyes.

-Setup your hyperrefs this way, so that have attractive notation of your crossrefs in your document:
+Setup your hyperrefs this way so that you have an attractive notation of your crossrefs in your document:
 ```tex
 \usepackage[colorlinks=true,linkcolor=darkrust,citecolor=darklightblue,urlcolor=darksilver]{hyperref}
 ```